stephaneVercouillieBMID/slate/source/qes.html.md

 See [Appendixes](#Appendixes) to get more information on the error codes.

+## 3.4 Redirecting the end user

+The next step is to redirect the end user to our Front-End, so that we can process the identification session.
+You must do that by forging a GET request towards the url specified at previous step, in the parameter `identificationUrl`.

-## 3.4.
+## 3.5.
 Requesting the User identification session status

 By calling the Identification Session Status Endpoint, you are checking the status of the User identification session.
+This endpoint is https://b2b.sixdots.be/qes-partners/1.0.0/user_identification/status.
+Please note we are using SSLMA as authentication method, as specified in [SSLMA Authentication](#SSLMA).

 Below you will find a number of mandatory and recommended parameters to integrate in the HTTPS POST query string:

-<code style=display:block;white-space:pre-wrap>POST /https://uatb2b.sixdots.be/qes-partners/1.0.0/user_identification/status HTTP/1.1
+<code style=display:block;white-space:pre-wrap>POST /https://b2b.sixdots.be/qes-partners/1.0.0/user_identification/status HTTP/1.1
 {
 	"partnerCode":"myPartnerCode",
 	"serviceCode":"myServiceCode",